waseemh/binoculars/README.md

 Binoculars is fully configurable.
 Below is a full list of available configurations:

 - rootFolder: root folder for storing all screenshots
-- failuresFolder: folder for storing failed screenshots
+- screenshotsFolder: sub folder for storing captured screenshots
-- screenshotsFolder: folder for storing captured screenshots
+- failuresFolder: sub folder for storing failed screenshots
-- baselineFolder: folder for storing/loading baseline screenshots
+- baselineFolder: sub folder for storing/loading baseline screenshots
 - reportFolder: folder for report output
 - baselineMode: Force to run in baseline mode, overriding any previous captured screenshots
 - compareUponCapture: If set to true, screenshot comparison will be immediately after capturing